Pat Griffin: Senior

 Griffin was added to the Kerry senior team in advance of the 1963 Munster Championship.
 He made his first appearance for the team on 14 July 1963 when he came on as a substitute for Vincent Lucey at right corner-forward in the Munster final.
 Griffin ended the game with a winners' medal following the 1–18 to 3–07 defeat of Cork.

 On 19 July 1964, Griffin was selected at left wing-forward for the Munster final against Cork.
 He ended the game with a second Munster Championship medal following the 2–11 to 1–08 victory.
 On 27 September 1964, Griffin was switched to right wing-forward for the All-Ireland final against Galway.
 He scored two points from play in the 0–15 to 0–10 defeat.

 Griffin was confined to the substitutes' bench for the 1965 Munster Championship, however, he collected a third successive winners' medal as a non-playing substitute on 18 July 1965 after a 2–16 to 2–07 defeat of Limerick in the final.
 He was reinstated to the starting fifteen at centre-forward for the All-Ireland final against Galway on 26 September 1965.
-Griffin was once again held scoreless and, for the second successive year,l ended on the losing side after a 0–12 to 0–09 defeat.
+Griffin was once again held scoreless and, for the second successive year, ended on the losing side after a 0–12 to 0–09 defeat.

 On 17 July 1966, Griffin was selected at full-forward when Kerry qualified to play Cork in the Munster final.
 He scored a point from play but ended on the losing side after a 2–07 to 1–07 defeat.

 Griffin was switched to midfield for the 1967 Munster final against Cork on 16 July 1967.
 He scored two points from play but ended on the losing side for a second successive year after an 0–08 to 0–07 defeat.

 Griffin was appointed captain of the Kerry senior team for the 1968 season.
 He collected a fourth Munster Championship medal on 14 July 1968 after captaining the team to a 1–21 to 3–08 defeat of Cork in the final.
 On 22 September 1968, Griffin captained Kerry to an All-Ireland final appearance against Down.
 He scored two points from centre-forward but, for the third time in his career, ended on the losing side in an All-Ireland final following a 2–12 to 1–13 defeat.